 Jobs are central to the World Bank Group’s core objective of ending poverty and boosting shared prosperity.
-To partner countries, the Bank Group brings a unique package of global development knowledge, evidence-based analysis, technical assistance and capacity-building, and financing for both the public and private sectors, by leveraging the comparative advantages of its International Bank for Reconstruction and Development (IBRD)/ International Development Association (IDA), International Finance Corporation (IFC), and Multilateral Investment Guarantee Agency (MIGA) branches.
-Following the launch of the WDR and the Social Protection and Labor Strategy 2012-2022, the Bank Group is focusing on operationalizing these strategies.
+To partner countries, the World Bank Group brings a unique package of global development knowledge, evidence-based analysis, technical assistance and capacity-building, and financing for both the public and private sectors, by leveraging the comparative advantages of its International Bank for Reconstruction and Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC), and Multilateral Investment Guarantee Agency (MIGA) branches.
+Following the launch of the WDR and the Social Protection and Labor Strategy 2012-2022, the World Bank Group is focusing on operationalizing these strategies.

 Because of the global nature of the jobs challenge, the World Bank Group is collaborating with donors, partners, and international organizations to invest in three areas: adequate and timely data collection, cross-sectoral diagnostic tools, and a smooth flow of practical knowledge on country experience, which fully equips developing country policymakers to make the critical decisions they need to create good jobs for development.
 Examples of collaborative efforts include the Social Protection Inter-Agency Cooperation Board and the Jobs Knowledge Platform.
 In May 2013, the Jobs Knowledge Platform hosted the “Jobs and Shared Prosperity Day” learning conference to discuss challenges and innovative solutions for creating more and better jobs.
 The gathering served as an opportunity to recognize and award the winners of the Experiences from the Field Competition, which collected over 130 project submissions aiming at creating work and employment opportunities.

 Reducing Youth Unemployment

 - In Afghanistan, Jordan, Lao Peoples Democratic Republic, Liberia, Nepal, Rwanda, and South Sudan, projects are increasing young women’s economic opportunities by improving their skills and access to the labor market; agricultural land; and technology, credit, and infrastructure services

 - The Dominican Republic is building technical skills, work experience, and life skills of 13,000 youth ages 16-29.

 - The Liberian government is generating temporary employment for young people through a cash-for-work program, and is helping them develop job-appropriate skills.

 - In Papua New Guinea, the government established a program to provide temporary employment and job training to thousands of disadvantaged youth in crime-ridden Port Moresby.